Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Ethan.md

 ### [Cade](Cade.md#death):

-> Yeah, that’s my phone on the bench.
+> Yep, that’s my phone.
 Cade and I were trading playlists while he practiced, so I left it there by accident.
 I was only in the rec room for a few minutes before heading to the galley.
+You all know how often I leave my phone laying around.

 > My phone being there doesn’t mean I did anything to Cade.
 We always hang out in the rec room, and I leave my stuff around all the time.
 Don’t start blaming me just because I forgot it.